 - Add a couple of days to relax in Boquete; visit Cerro Punta, one of the most beautiful mountain towns I have seen; take a tour of a coffee plantation; or go on some amazing hikes.
 I was disappointed not to be able to do the hikes myself due to my surgery, but I’ve heard of the beautiful waterfalls and trails.
 While there spend an afternoon at Cañon Macho de Monte a beautiful gorge between Boquete and Cerro Punta.

 - Take a jaunt over to Bocas Del Toro to relax on a beach, go snorkeling, see clear blue waters with tons of starfish, scuba dive (or get certified) or explore jungles on the islands.

 Things to know about visiting Panama:

-- For US travelers the Panaminian Balboa is easy.
+- For US travelers the Panamanian Balboa is easy.
 It is tied directly to the US dollar.
-In fact the only Panaminian produced money you will see are a few coins as the US dollar itself is utilized.
+In fact, the only Panamanian-produced money you will see are a few coins as the US dollar itself is utilized.

 - Don’t write off Panama because of the stigma of being expensive according to most backpacker standards.
-It costs more than many Central American countries but it is cheaper than Costa Rica, and in exchange you will enjoy good roads, clean cities, and good accommodations.
+It costs more than many Central American countries but it is cheaper than Costa Rica.
+In exchange, you will enjoy good roads, clean cities, and good accommodations.

-- Remember that you are on Panaminian time.
+- Remember that you are on Panamanian time.
 Don’t expect anything to start on time, sit back and relax.